-As of September 30, 2021, there were approximately 1.443 million non-disability retirees from active duty receiving approximately \$49.33 billion of annualized retired pay.
-For comparison, as of September 30, 2020, there were approximately 1.448 million non-disability retirees from active duty receiving approximately \$48.68 billion of annualized retired pay.
+As of September 30, 2022, there were approximately 1.447 million non-disability retirees from active duty receiving approximately \$53.0 billion of annualized retired pay.
+For comparison, as of September 30, 2021, there were approximately 1.443 million non-disability retirees from active duty receiving approximately \$49.33 billion of annualized retired pay.
+Please note that the September 30, 2022 information includes the USCG, while the September 30, 2021 information does not.